Wong Kam-po

 Wong Kam-po SBS MH (黃金寶 (wong^{4} gam^{1} bou^{2}), born 13 March 1973) is a Hong Kong racing cyclist.
 A specialist in road bicycle racing, at age 34 he became a track cycling world champion in the scratch race of the 2007 World Championships, which was not his specialty.

 Wong Kam-po is a five-time Olympian (the most of any Hong Kong athlete) and much-lauded sports icon.
-He won Asian Games individual road race three times (1998, 2006, 2010) under competition from Pro tour cyclists of Central Asia countries such as Kazakhstan.
-He won also track World Cup twice.
-Latterly, he was a coach with the Hong Kong cycling national set-up.
+He won Asian Games individual road race three times (1998, 2006, 2010) under competition from Pro tour cyclists of Central Asia countries such as Kazakhstan and won the track World Cup twice.
+After his professional career, he became a couch for the Hong Kong national team before later joining the Sports Federation and Olympic Committee of Hong Kong.

 Biography

 Early career and Asian Games gold medalist

 Wong Kam-po joined the Hong Kong cycling team in 1990.
 He quit the team after allegedly fighting with a teammate.
 After meeting his current coach Shen Jiang-Kong (沈金康), he rejoined the team and began a successful career, winning golds in the National Games of China (1997 and 2001) and the Asian Games (1998, 2006, 2010).
 In 1997, he won the Tour de Filipinas cycling race.

 In 1992, he was banned from international races for one year for deserting the trouble-plagued 1992 pre-Olympic training squad in France, in support of his coach Chow Tat-ming who was in dispute with the Hong Kong Cycling Association over wages.
 Wong returned to racing in the opening race of the 1993-94 season.
 He won his third Asian Games Gold Medal in Guangzhou.